tankery/Wink-Signals/README.md

 > #### **NOTE:**
 > This benchmark, uses only one call-back for the `event_queue` and `signal` objects.

+# Test

+Test use [Catch](https://github.com/philsquared/Catch) library and require [GYP](https://code.google.com/p/gyp/) to generate build project.

+Use `gyp --depth=.` to generate build system for your platform.
+Then make it use your faverate toolchain.

+If you want to generate a GNU make project, run `gyp --depth=. -f make`.
+Then you can `make` it.

 # Usage

 The library is contained within the `wink/` directory and is within the `wink` namespace.